ethereum/go-ethereum/content/docs/interacting_with_geth/RPC/graphql.md

 In addition to the [JSON-RPC APIs](../rpc/server), Geth supports the GraphQL API as specified by [EIP-1767](eip-1767).
 GraphQL lets you specify which fields of an objects you need as part of the query, eliminating the extra load on the client for filling in fields which are not needed.
 It also allows for combining several traditional JSON-RPC requests into one query which translates into less overhead and more performance.

 The GraphQL endpoint piggybacks on the HTTP transport used by JSON-RPC.
-Hence you'll have to enable and configure the relevant `--http` flags, and the `--graphql` flag itself:
+Hence the relevant `--http` flags and the `--graphql` flag  should be passed to Geth:

 ```bash
 geth --http --graphql
 ```

-Now you can start querying against `http://localhost:8545/graphql`.
-To change the port, you'll need to provide `--http.port`, e.g.:
+Now queries can be raised against `http://localhost:8545/graphql`.
+To change the port, provide a custom port number to `--http.port`, e.g.:

 ```bash
 geth --http --http.port 9545 --graphql